friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

   - a message return **void** aka nothing.

 - **Subscribe** messages / commands send to a Hub by passing their name and a handler method or lambda.
-  A Hub send message / command events to a client **only** if subscribed.
+  - A Hub send message / command events to a client **only** if subscribed.
     *In other words:* A Hub don't send message / command events to a client unsolicited.
+  - This approach enables subscribing messages / events send from other clients **without** changing / deploying the Hub.
+    The client user need to be **authorized** to subscribe specific message & command events.

 ## Client usage